bernhardkaplan/OlfactorySystem/README.md

 Olfactory system simulation

+  The neuron code is in the neuron_files subfolder.
+  Before running a simulation run nrnivmodl in this folder.

   For the distribution of Olfactory Receptor affinities:
     The data in the Haddad_data folder is from http://www.nature.com/nmeth/journal/v5/n5/extref/nmeth.1197-S3.xls [Haddad 2008 "A metric for odorant comparison", Nature Methods]